Master of Fine Arts Program Guide

 • The degree should be completed within six full-time quarters (or their part-time equivalent).
 Completing the MFA degree within that time period constitutes satisfactory progress.

-• In each of the first three quarters in residence, students must complete a creative writing workshop and receive a grade of 3.0 or higher.
+• In each of the first three quarters in residence, students must complete a creative writing workshop in their genre and receive a grade of 3.0 or higher.

 • The Preliminary Critical Essay must be submitted by February 1st of the second year in residence and receive a "Pass" or "Satisfactory Progress" from the entire Thesis Committee before the Preliminary Creative Manuscript can be submitted.